Digitaler-Impfnachweis/covpass-android/README.md

 In other words, Kotlin already provides everything you need for handling DI.
 So, we use pure, code-based DI.

 * It's checked at compile-time.
+* The compile-time error messages are clear and understandable.
 * You can explore the DI graph trivially with your normal IDE (find usages, go to definition, unused deps appear as gray text, etc.).
 * This solution works the same for libraries and internally within the app (we follow the library architecture, see above).
 * The learning curve is minimal and in our experience, every junior developer just "gets it" without much thought.